 While accessing your system, you notice that there’s a 3rd party software installed on your PC and you know that you did not install it.
 Since you did not authorize the installation, you are naturally on alert.
 While it’s a serious privacy issue, many times even your kids can end up installing a software accidentally on your system.

 The good thing is Windows comes with a lot of options that can help you tweak certain settings as per your needs.
 Same is the case with this issue.
-By tweaking a few settings, you can restrict users from installing programs in Windows 10.
+By tweaking a few settings, you can restrict users from installing programs in Windows 10 and windows 11 PC.
 Let’s see how.

 Step 1: Press the Windows key + R together on your keyboard to open the Run command.
 Then type regedit in the search box and hit Enter to open the Registry Editor window.